Please read our policies before your visit.

-Throughout the COVID-19 health crisis, Cook Children’s has made every effort to keep you safe while following the latest guidelines provided to us from the Texas Health and Human Services Commission and other governing bodies.
+Throughout the COVID-19 health crisis, Cook Children’s has made every effort to keep our patients, their families and our staff safe.

 - All visitors who enter a Cook Children's facility are screened for COVID-19.

 - Everyone over the age of 2 will be asked to wear a cloth or surgical mask at all times.
 Please bring a mask for you and your child, or one will be provided for you at the point of entry or at registration.